UKHomeOffice/dq-tf-apps-test/README.md

 This module describes required VPC components for deploying our app modules into the DQ AWS environments.

-It can be run against both Production and non-Production environments by setting a variable at runtime to switch the provider used.
+It can be run against both Production and non-Production environments by setting a variable at runtime to switch the provider used..

 ## Content overview